LeeVincent3231/NYC-Citibike-Database-Analysis-Using-BigQuery/README.md

 ![image](https://github.com/user-attachments/assets/fce2a508-2639-4664-b37f-17ea83dc9319)

 **Insights**
-- Identify potential docking imbalances: If stations consistently have long trip durations, it could indicate a one-way trip pattern.
+- **Identify potential docking imbalances**: If stations consistently have long trip durations, it could indicate a one-way trip pattern.
 This could mean there's a shortage of bikes at the ending station, causing riders to take longer trips to return the bikes.
 NYC Bike can address this by rebalancing bikes between stations.
-- Improve system planning: Understanding trip patterns can inform future expansion plans.
+- **Improve system planning**: Understanding trip patterns can inform future expansion plans.
 If certain areas show high usage with long trips, NYC Bike could consider adding more stations or expanding service to those areas.
-- Identify recreational areas: Stations with long trip durations could be located near recreational areas like parks or greenways.
+- **Identify recreational areas**: Stations with long trip durations could be located near recreational areas like parks or greenways.
 NYC Bike can use this data to partner with local authorities to improve cycling infrastructure in these areas.

 ### Trip Counts per Day of the Week
 <details>